Admission to the Master Archaeology programme, specifically the track Archaeological Science.

 3) Individual supervision

-The norm for individual supervision is 5 meetings between student and first supervisor:
+Each student will also arrange individual meetings with their supervisor during which specific questions can be discussed.
+The norm for individual supervision is 5 meetings between student and first supervisor throughout the thesis trajectory:

 Meeting on feedback and discussion of the research plan (before submission of the research proposal);

-Meeting on feedback on a chapter and thesis outline;
+Meeting on feedback on a chapter and the thesis outline;

-Meeting on feedback and discussion of the first draft.
+Meeting on feedback and discussion of the complete first draft.

 You can always ask for an appointment, but the supervisor may ask for a progress report as well.